surajdarade/daily-connect/README.md

 ## Features

-- **Real-Time Communication**: Engineered with Socket.io to provide instant chat and message updates.
+- **Real-Time Communication**: Crafted with Socket.io to provide instant chat and message updates.
 - **User Authentication**: Secure authentication using JWT.
 - **User Search**: API for searching users to chat with.
 - **Message Features**: Display the last message and count of unseen messages.